-- At the roots of ethics and human subject research

-- Informed consent

-- Drug trials and recruitment

-- Animal research - Embryo and stem cell research - Basic knowledge of legal aspects of ethics and science - APA guidelines, psychological and social research - Who evaluates the ethics?
-Research ethics committees, national and international institutions etc. - Data management and privacy - Ethics of new technologies, ethics of engineering - Environmental ethics - Social impact of scientific research: how to evaluate it - Foresight and future studies - Intellectual property and authorship - "Publish or perish" and quality of research - Professional ethics, misconducts, fraud and retractions - Conflicts of interest - Responsible research and innovation and EU ethics rules - How to write an ethics work package for a research project - Communicating science effectively: models from the social sciences and from the research on science communication - Who is involved in science communication: professional figures and their role in the communication ecosystem. - Public involvement, techniques for public debate (participatory processes) and decision making in controversial issues. - Cognitive bias and heuristics. - From ethics to policy making. - Final debate on the role of the "concerned scientist".
+- At the roots of ethics and human subject research - Informed consent - Drug trials and recruitment - Animal research - Embryo and stem cell research - Basic knowledge of legal aspects of ethics and science - APA guidelines, psychological and social research - Who evaluates the ethics?
+Research ethics committees, national and international institutions etc. - Data management and privacy - Ethics of new technologies, ethics of engineering - Environmental ethics - Social impact of scientific research: how to evaluate it - Foresight and future studies - Intellectual property and authorship - "Publish or perish" and quality of research - Professional ethics, misconducts, fraud and retractions - Conflicts of interest - Responsible research and innovation and EU ethics rules - How to write an ethics work package for a research project - Communicating science effectively: models from the social sciences and from the research on science communication - Who is involved in science communication: professional figures and their role in the communication ecosystem. - Covid-19 and communication of risk: lessons from the pandemic. - Public involvement, techniques for public debate (participatory processes) and decision making in controversial issues. - Citizen science and scientific citizenship - Cognitive bias and heuristics. - From ethics to policy making. - Final debate on the role of the "concerned scientist".